2 men in Nevada standoff case plead guilty in federal court

 DeLemus and Cooper became the first among 19 defendants to take plea deals in the case in Las Vegas.

 Trial for some of the remaining 17 defendants is scheduled to begin Feb.
-2 on charges also including threatening a federal officer, carrying a firearm in a crime of violence, and obstruction.
+2 on charges including threatening a federal officer, carrying a firearm in a crime of violence and obstruction.

 Seven defendants in the Nevada case, including Cooper and Bundy’s sons Ammon and Ryan Bundy, are also among 26 people charged in Portland, Oregon, in connection with a 41-day occupation of a wildlife refuge earlier this year.